Akhi-99/Bleichenbacher-Attack/README.md

 # Bleichenbacher Attack
 ## Introduction :
 BleichenBacker Attack is an Adaptive Chosen Ciphertext Attack against protocols based on the RSA encryption standard.
 It is an interesting attack due to real-life implications(HTTPS- SSL/TLS).
-This attack is based on the assumption that the attacker has access to an oracle such that, for any chosen-ciphertext c, it responds whether the message is PKCS #1 V1.5 conforming or not.
+This attack is based on the assumption that the attacker has access to an oracle such that, for any chosen-ciphertext c, it responds whether the message is PKCS #1 V 1.5 conforming or not.
 Based on the server’s reply, the attacker will choose the subsequent queries and gain information about the complete decryption.

 ## Background Theory :

-### PKCS#1 V1.5 Block format for Encryption :
+### PKCS#1 V 1.5 Block format for Encryption :
 The encoding message of a message M in this format is as follows:

 **PKCS1(M) = 0x00 | 0x02 | [non zero padding bytes] | 0x00 | [M]**